webplatform/docs/concepts/Internet_and_Web/webrtc/index.md

 == MediaStream (aka getUserMedia) ==

-The [http://dev.w3.org/2011/webrtc/editor/getusermedia.html MediaStream API] represents synchronized streams of media.
+The MediaStream ([https://dvcs.w3.org/hg/audio/raw-file/tip/streams/StreamProcessing.html specs], [[apis/webrtc/MediaStream|docs]]) represents synchronized streams of media.
 For example, a stream taken from camera and microphone input has synchronized video and audio tracks.
 (Don't confuse MediaStream tracks with the &lt;track&gt; element, which is something [http://www.html5rocks.com/en/tutorials/track/basics/ entirely different].)

 Probably the easiest way to understand MediaStream is to look at it in the wild: